Woodturning and Handweaving -

 Bill turns the wood.
 Anne weaves the cloth.

-Bill is an engineer with a 30-year career at NASA. and Anne retired after 30 years doing health services research.
+Bill was an engineer with a 30+year career at NASA.
+And Anne retired after 30 years doing health services research.

-They have a son, Ben - a student and photographer - and a wonder-dog, Zeus.
+They have a son, Ben - student, climber, and photographer - and a wonder-dog, Zeus.

 Bill has always loved the shapes of natural and designed objects.
 The complex curves of a horse's ear, the elegant silhouettes of hawks and airplanes, and the graceful shapes of objects formed in the round - pottery, bowls, and bubbles.
 Add the texture, color, and grain structure of wood, and its magic.